scottyschup/ruby-curriculum/projects/w1d1-maze-solver.md

 [maze1]: mazes/maze1.txt

-You should write a program that will read in the maze, try to explore a path through it to the end, and then prints out a completed path [like so][maze1-soln].
+You should write a program that will read in the maze, try to explore a path through it to the end, and then print out a completed path [like so][maze1-soln].
 If there is no such path, it should inform the user.